iCliniq Logo

 What Is Apraxia Disorder?

 It is a neuromotor disability where an individual cannot execute learned movements voluntarily.
 Even though the affected person is willing to do and has enough strength and capacity to understand the command, they cannot perform according to the plan.
 They suffer no weakness or sensory loss, but the individual simply cannot bring themselves to perform the activity.
 For this reason, people with apraxia have trouble meeting the activities of daily living.
 For instance, they find motor activities like buttoning up a shirt or tying the shoelace impossible to do.
-Generally, individuals affected with apraxia are dependent on others to a large extent throughout their life.
+Generally, individuals affected with apraxia are dependent on others to a large extent throughout their lives.

 What Are the Causes of Apraxia?

 Apraxia is caused by lesions in the dominant hemisphere of the brain, usually the left one.
-Typically the premotor area and inferior parietal lobule or the corpus callosum may be affected.
+Typically, the premotor area and inferior parietal lobule or the corpus callosum may be affected.
 Although the nature of brain damage determines the severity of apraxia, it is maximum when a lesion is located in the dominant areas.
 Apraxia can be caused by lesions in other areas of the brain as well, including the non-dominant right hemisphere.
-In motor apraxia, the site of lesion in the brain may be the premotor area, inferior parietal lobule, or arcuate fasciculus of the dominant hemisphere.
+In motor apraxia, the site of the lesion in the brain may be the premotor area, inferior parietal lobule, or arcuate fasciculus of the dominant hemisphere.

-• Callosal Apraxia - Also known as callosal disconnection syndrome or split-brain, happens due to a total disconnection between two halves of the brain.
+• Callosal Apraxia - Also known as callosal disconnection syndrome or split-brain, occurs due to a total disconnection between two halves of the brain.
 This usually results in apraxia confined to the left hand.
-As corpus callosum is the structure that transfers information between two hemispheres of the brain, memory and language abilities will suffer.
+As the corpus callosum is the structure that transfers information between two hemispheres of the brain, memory and language abilities will suffer.
 It is usually due to blockage of blood supply to the corpus callosum.

 • Ideational Apraxia - It is observed in patients with lesions in the dominant hemisphere and is often associated with aphasia.